BugSplat-Git/BugSplat-macOS/README.md

 To use this library in your project manually you may:

 1. Download the latest release from https://github.com/BugSplatGit/BugsplatMac/releases which is provided as a zip file
-2. Unzip the archive Add BugsplatMac.framework to your Xcode project
+2. Unzip the archive and add BugsplatMac.framework to your Xcode project
 3. Drag & drop `BugsplatMac.framework` from your window in the `Finder` into your project in Xcode and move it to the desired location in the `Project Navigator`
 4. A popup will appear.
 Select `Create groups for any added folders` and set the checkmark for your target.
 Then click `Finish`.
 5. Configure the framework to be copied into your app bundle: